mah0001/metadata-editor-docs-v2/intro_metadata_creation.md

 To be compatible with the Metadata Editor, the metadata must be generated in compliance with the schemas outlined in [ReDoc URL].

-## Other Metadata-Enabled Software Applications
+## Other metadata-enabled software applications

 Several data management and survey processing tools integrate metadata standardization features.
 While these applications typically generate only a subset of required metadata elements, they offer valuable automated metadata extraction capabilities.